INDONESIA TRAVEL GUIDE

 Sumatra is known for its strong cultural identity, with major ethnics such as Batak, Malay, and Minang, and minor ones such as Mentawai and Kubu.
 Be sure to visit Kerinci Seblat National Park to see wild tigers and elephants as well as the monstrous rafflesia flowers.
 Lake Toba is the largest volcanic lake in the world and well worth seeing.

-Kalimantan is a paradise for the adventurer, filled with uncharted jungles, mighty rivers and home of the orangutan.
+Kalimantan is a paradise for the adventurer, filled with uncharted jungles, mighty rivers, and the home of the orangutan.

 Greatly underestimated, Java is a fantastic island to visit and has some incredible cultural treasures.
 It is worth visiting the contrasting cities of Jakarta and Yogyakarta.
 Not to be missed are Borobudur which is one of the largest Buddhist temples in the world and the equally impressive Hindu ruins of Prambanan.
 Although not as easy to reach, Bromo-Tengger-Semeru National Park contains some of the scariest volcanic scenery on the planet and claims to be one of the best locations in the world to see the sunrise!
 One-day Bromo sunrise tours from Surabaya are easy to book but if you have more time a 3-day tour taking in both Ijen and Bromo might provide for a more relaxed experience.

-Nusa Tenggara is home to many different ethnic groups, languages and religions.
-The well known Komodo National Park is the home of the Komodo dragon and protected marine ecosystem which offers spectacular diving.
+Nusa Tenggara is home to many different ethnic groups, languages, and religions.
+The well known Komodo National Park is the home of the Komodo dragon and a protected marine ecosystem which offers spectacular diving.

 The historic Spice Islands, still fought over in recent times, remain largely unexplored and almost unknown to the outside world.